infection/site/src/guide/command-line-options.md

 ### `--initial-tests-php-options`

 Run Initial Tests process with additional php options.
-For example with `-d zend_extension=xdebug.so` which will run xdebug only for code coverage.
+For example with `-d zend_extension=xdebug.so` which will run Xebug only for code coverage.
-May be useful for cases when xdebug is not enabled globally.
+May be useful for cases when Xebug is not enabled globally.
 Also it's useful from performance point of view.
 ``` bash
 infection --initial-tests-php-options="-d zend_extension=xdebug.so"
 ```